 No. Meeting the basic requirements is the starting point for review of your application.

-No. The UC requires that you submit an application for re-certification before your existing certification period expires so that it can review your qualifications to be a certified umpire.
-The application asks for your SOARS log for the previous 4 years and other information such as workshops attended and tests taken.
-While references are not specifically required for a re-certification application, the UC reserves the right to contact other umpires about you just as it would for an original application.
+No. The UC requires that you submit an application for recertification before your existing certification period expires so that it can review your qualifications to be recertified.
+The application asks that your SOARS log is up-to-date for the previous 4 years and other information such as workshops attended and tests taken.
+While references are not specifically required for a recertification application, the UC reserves the right to contact other umpires about you just as it would for an original application.
 If the UC should decide that you no longer meet the qualifications to remain a certified umpire, it can deny your renewal application.